 These ideas were later explored in her non-fiction book The Return of King Arthur: Completing the Quest for Wholeness, Inner Strength, and Self Knowledge (Tarcher/Penguin), coming to focus in the figure of the Wounded King and the Wasteland Kingdom that is a reflection of his wound found in the grail myth.
 Diana realized that the way to heal the wasteland - the problems of our society and the damage to our ecology - is to heal consciousness.
 If wounded people produce a wasteland, whole people produce living systems.

-The author of three poetry collections, Diana’s poems have also appeared in numerous magazines in the UK and USA, including 'Orbis', 'Tears in the Fence', ‘Kindred Spirit’, 'Mankato Review', 'Northern New England Review' ‘Parabola’ and Ecozone@:European Journal of Literature, Culture and Environment from Leiden University, The Netherlands, as well as in several anthologies, including ‘Soul of the Earth: The Awen Anthology of Eco-Spiritual Poetry’ edited by Jay Ramsay, published by Awen Press, UK December 2010; ‘Poet Showcase: anthology of New Hampshire Poets’ edited by Alice B Fogel and Sidney Hall, published by Hobblebush Books, NH November 2015 and most recently 'Diamond Cutters: visionary poets in America, Britain and Oceania' from Tayen Lane, CA August 2016.
+The author of three poetry collections, 'Sea of Glass' (Diamond Press), 'To the End of the Night' (Northwoods Press) and 'Between Two Worlds' (Chrysalis Poetry), Diana’s poems have also appeared in numerous magazines in the UK and USA, including 'Orbis', 'Tears in the Fence', ‘Kindred Spirit’, 'Mankato Review', 'Northern New England Review' ‘Parabola’ and Ecozone@:European Journal of Literature, Culture and Environment from Leiden University, The Netherlands, as well as in several anthologies, including ‘Soul of the Earth: The Awen Anthology of Eco-Spiritual Poetry’ edited by Jay Ramsay, published by Awen Press, UK December 2010; ‘Poet Showcase: anthology of New Hampshire Poets’ edited by Alice B Fogel and Sidney Hall, published by Hobblebush Books, NH November 2015 and most recently 'Diamond Cutters: visionary poets in America, Britain and Oceania' from Tayen Lane, CA August 2016.

 Diana was a member of the renowned poetry performance group Angels of Fire, who performed throughout London and the UK, including the Royal Festival Hall’s ‘VoiceBox.’
 In New Hampshire she founded ‘3 Voices,’ featuring the work of three women writers who weave their poetry and prose together both on the page and in performance.